Skip to content

 from IPython.display import Markdown, display

-We will use sympy in order to create an formula for the cut, later to be used within the quantum algorithm.
+We use SymPy to create an formula for the cut, for use later in the quantum algorithm.

 def is_cross_cut_edge(x1: int, x2: int) -> int: